 Playful but Gentle

-Birmans are playful, yet their play style is soft and controlled, which is ideal for younger children.
+Birmans are playful, and their nature is soft and controlled, which is ideal for younger children.

 Safe Interaction